pkourouklidis/panoptes-wiki/Core-Concepts.md

 }
 ```
 ## Trigger
 A _Trigger_ specifies how often a _Base Algorithm Execution_ should be triggered. **Beware**, _Triggers_ only specify the execution schedule of _Base Algorithm Executions_ because the execution schedule of _Higher Order Algorithm Executions_ is implicitly defined by the schedule of the _Algorithm Execution_ they observe.
 In essence, a _Higher Order Algorithm Execution_ will run after _Algorithm Execution_ it observes has run and thus follows the same schedule.
 The only exception is when the observed _Algorithm Execution_ is new and hasn't run enough times to satisfy the _Higher Order Algorithm's_ _min observations_ threshold.
-In that case the observed _Algorithm Execution_ will run a few times without triggering the _Higher Order Algorithm Execution_ but after been executed _min observation_ times, each new run **will** trigger the _Higer Order Algorithm Execution_.
+In that case, the observed _Algorithm Execution_ will run a few times without triggering the _Higher Order Algorithm Execution_ but after being executed _min observation_ times, each new run **will** trigger the _Higer Order Algorithm Execution_.

 Let's add a _Trigger_ to our _Deployment_.
 ```